BecomeSingers.Com

 There must be a shotgun microphone that suitable for you without breaking your budget.
 It’s all depends on your applications of using that mic.
 Alternatively, You can buy different shotgun mics for different recording purposes if you have a very deep pocket.
 In my opinion, having one or two shotgun mics that can apply to most of your recording purposes is the path you should pursue.

-Rode Shotgun Mics Review
+Rode Shotgun Mics Reviews

 1) Rode Videomic Shotgun Microphone with Rycote Lyre Mount (Model: VIDEOMICR)